tetsuo/mailroom/README.md

 ## Environment Variables

 Both components are fully configured using environment variables.
-Here’s the list, their purposes, and default values:
+Here's the list, their purposes, and default values:

 ### collector